KristianKermedchiev/Softuni-CSharp/C# Advanced/README.md

 Softuni courses and homeworks.

-Softuni JavaScript Advanced Module - 12SEP - 21OCT2023.
+Softuni C# Advanced Module - 12SEP - 21OCT2023.

 In this course we covered the following topics: